 - 1. Add or remove them by using Add or Remove, click a cell in each server column, and then select or enter the IP address.
 For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - 2.
 For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
-Select Mirror Communication Only when using only for data mirroring communication of the mirror disk resource or hybrid disk resource, not using heartbeat.

-At least one communication route must be specified for the interconnect.
-Specify as many communication routes for the interconnect as possible.

-If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
-To change the priority, change the order of communication routes by selecting arrows.
+Select Mirror Communication Only when using only for data mirroring communication of the mirror disk resource or hybrid disk resource, not using heartbeat. - At least one communication route must be specified for the interconnect.
+Specify as many communication routes for the interconnect as possible. - If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
+To change the priority, change the order of communication routes by selecting arrows. - 3.

-- 3. When using COM heartbeat, click Type column cell and select COM.
-Click Server name column cell and select or enter COM device.
-For the server not using COM heartbeat, set blank to Server name column cell. - 4.
 When using DISK heartbeat, click Type column cell and select DISK.
 Click Server name column cell and select or enter disk device.
-For the server not using DISK heartbeat, set blank to Server name column cell. - 5.
-When using BMC heartbeat, click a cell in the Type column and then select BMC.
-Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
-For a server that does not use BMC heartbeat, leave the cell in the server name column blank.
+For the server not using DISK heartbeat, set blank to Server name column cell. - 4.
+When using Witness heartbeat, click a cell in the Type column, and select Witness.

-- 6. When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 7.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 5.
 For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Not Used for communication routes not used for data mirroring communication. - 8.
-Click Next.
+Select Not Used for communication routes not used for data mirroring communication.